kanavmittal314/verification-lab-berkeley/index.md

 ## Parts

-Both partners will do the Introduction (which includes a Pre-Lab reading).
+Both partners will read the Pre-Lab (if you didn't already read it), answer the associated concept check, and read through the Introduction.
 Then, you will split up.
 Partner A writes assertions for the Moore FSM of the FIFO buffer, and Partner B for the Mealy FSM.
 Finally, you will come together for the discussion.
 Once you are done, a TA will come to check you off.

 - [Pre-Lab (Partners A + B)]({{ site.baseurl }}/prelab)
 - [Introduction (Partners A + B)]({{ site.baseurl }}/introduction)